China’s Visa-Free Policies: Latest Updates

 China has also signed agreements on mutual visa exemption with over 150 countries, which enables certain citizens to travel to China without a visa.
 However, for the majority of countries, visa-free arrangements apply only to diplomatic or official passports.

 A few countries do enable visa-free travel to China for citizens holding ordinary passports.
-Citizens from these countries are allowed to travel to China without a visa for up to 30 days for the purposes of tourism, travel, business, and visiting family or friends.
+Citizens from these countries are generally allowed to travel to China without a visa for up to 30 days for the purposes of tourism, travel, business, and visiting family or friends.
+They will still need to apply for a corresponding visa to China if they intend to work, study, or settle in China, or intend to stay for longer than 30 days.

 These countries are: